The Trouble with Constructors

 var point = Point new(coords)

-Records in Magpie are as they are in ML: structurally-typed anonymous
+Records in Magpie are as they are in ML: structurally typed anonymous

 structs.
-A series of keyword: value pairs forms a single expression that
+A series of keyword: value

 evaluates to a record value.
 Sort of like object literals in Javascript,

-although they’re statically-typed in Magpie.
+although they’re statically typed in Magpie.

 So, this is pretty straightforward.
 When you define a class, it automatically

-gets a shared method called new that expects a record with fields that match
+that expects a record with fields that match

 all of the required fields of the class?

-Well, sort of.
-Actually, new doesn’t do much at all.
-It’s just:
+method doesn’t do much at all.
+It’s defined

 def new(arg) construct(arg)

-OK, so what’s construct?
+OK, so what’s construct

-Raw Constructors
+Raw constructors

 Raw constructors are the real way that instances of a named class are created

 in Magpie.
-Each class automatically gets a shared construct method.
-That
+Each class automatically gets a shared construct

-method (like new) takes a record with fields for all of the fields of the
+) takes a record with fields for all of the fields of the

 class.
 It then builds an instance of the class and copies those field values